kiegroup/git-backporting/README.md

 | Backport Branch Name       | --bp-branch-name        | N            | Name of the backporting pull request branch                                                           | bp-{target-branch}-{sha}       |
 | Dry Run       | -d, --dry-run        | N            | If enabled the tool does not push nor create anything remotely, use this to skip PR creation                                                           | false       |

+## Supported Git Services

+Right now **bper** supports the following git management services:
+ * ***GITHUB***: Introduced since the first release of this tool (version `1.0.0`).
+The interaction with this system is performed using [*octokit*](https://octokit.github.io/rest.js) client library.

+ * ***GITLAB***: This has been introduced since version `3.0.0`, it works for both public and private *GitLab* servers.
+The interaction with this service is performed using plain [*axios*](https://axios-http.com) requests.
+The *gitlab* api version that is used to make requests is `v4`, at the moment there is no possibility to override it.

+> **NOTE**: by default, all gitlab requests are performed setting `rejectUnauthorized=false`, planning to make this configurable too.

 ## GitHub Action

-This action can be used in any GitHub workflow, below you can find a simple example of manually triggered workflow backporting a specific pull request (provided as input).
+This action can be used in any *GitHub* workflow, below you can find a simple example of manually triggered workflow backporting a specific pull request (provided as input).

 ```yml
 name: Pull Request Backporting using BPer